CertAIn vs Ashby

 - You’re running Ashby well and your remaining pain is the top-of-funnel triage — reading 500 candidates at depth to pick the right 20

-- Your hiring managers want paragraphs of reasoning they can defend, not a score they have to trust
+- Your hiring managers want a fit score they can actually defend — the number plus the reasoning behind it, not a number they have to trust on faith

 - Your legal or ops team is asking about AEDT, AIVIA, or EU AI Act readiness and wants a vendor with compliance as a default, not as an enterprise conversation